dianaseung/quickLR/README.md

 <img src="/media/quickLR-cleanup.gif" alt="Preview of quickLR cleanup script" />
 </p>

-Set how many days before expiration date.
+- Cleanup Script looks at all folders in $PROJECTDIR within 1 depth, and compare their last modified date to expiration date (set by user).
-Manually run script to delete all Project directory and MySQL database older than expiration date, based on last modified date.
+- Manually run script to delete all Project directory and MySQL database older than expiration date, based on last modified date.
-Show per Project, for each Liferay bundle, how many days left until expiration date, if last modified before expiration date.
+    - If last modified date is older than expiration date, check if the MySQL database listed in the portal-ext.properties still exists.
+        - If database still exists, prompt to delete database.
+        - Once databases of all Liferay bundles within a project folder are deleted, prompt to delete Project folder.
+    - If last modified date has not yet reached expiration date, returns (per Project) how many days left until expiration.

+### Cleanup Usage
+1. Start cleanup script using
 ```
 ./cleanup.sh
 ```
+2. Input how many days until expiration date (default is 60 days)
+3. If there are any Projects past expiration date, press any key to confirm database deletion.
+Then press any key to confirm Project folder deletion.
+    - Press Ctrl-C at any time to cancel deletion.
+4. Script will print remaining days until expiration date for remaining.
+5. Script will auto-exit once completed.

 ---